Minto's History in Barrhaven

 In 2001, Minto (as part of a the South Nepean Development Corporation, a partnership with the Shenkman Corporation) donated 2 acres of waterfront land on the shore of the Rideau River, to be used as a nature trail and provided development funds to the Rideau Valley Conservation Authority to help build the Chapman Mills Conservation Area.

-Fast forward to today and we’re quickly nearing the launch of the next phase of our master-planned community, Quinn’s Pointe in Barrhaven South on March 2.
+Fast forward to today and we’ve launched the next phase of our master-planned community, Quinn’s Pointe in Barrhaven South.
 Joining the already established, existing community, Quinn’s Pointe will offer Single Family Homes and Townhomes to a new generation of Barrhaven families.

 Your new neighbourhood in Quinn’s Pointe

 Welcome back to Quinn’s Pointe.
-Here’s all you need to know about the exciting new community features which mark the return of the community, on sale March 2.
+Here’s all you need to know about the exciting new community features which mark the return of the community.

 What’s in a Quinn’s Pointe street name?